Also known as Butcher, Journeyman Meat Cutter, Meat Clerk, Meat Cutter, Meat Specialist, Meat Trimmer, Meat Wrapper

 People differ in their values, or what is most important to them for building job satisfaction and fulfillment.

-Compared to most people, those working as a Butcher tend to value Relationships, Independence, and Support.
+Compared to most people, those working as a Butcher tend to value Relationships, Independence, and Achievement.

 Most importantly, Butchers moderately value Relationships.
 Occupations that satisfy this work value allow employees to provide service to others and work with co-workers in a friendly non-competitive environment.